TheBlindHawk/Roulette/README.md

 NB: check out the change log to see what changed from version 2! https://github.com/TheBlindHawk/Roulette/releases/tag/v%2F3.0.0

+## v3.1 Objectives

+- possibility of empty spinning a roulette while waiting for a value.

+## v4.0 Objectives

+- library name change @theblindhawk/roulette => roulette-spinner
+- separate packages for react and vue implementations

 ## Table of Contents
 - [Features](#features)